Guide · Updated 2026-05-08

 How does the HSA fit into pre-Medicare planning?

 An HSA is the single most tax-advantaged account in the US tax code: contributions are deductible, growth is tax-free, and withdrawals for qualified medical expenses are tax-free at any age.
-After 65, non-medical withdrawals are taxed like a traditional IRA (no penalty).
-For pre-Medicare retirees, the HSA solves two problems at once: it pays current medical costs without touching MAGI, and the receipts you save can be reimbursed years later — letting the account compound while you fund expenses from somewhere else.
-2026 contribution limits: $4,300 single / $8,550 family, plus a $1,000 catch-up at age 55+.
+After 65, non-medical withdrawals are taxed like a traditional IRA without the additional 20% penalty.
+For 2026, contribution limits are $4,400 self-only / $8,750 family, plus a $1,000 catch-up for each eligible account holder age 55+.

 What is Barista FIRE and how does it solve the healthcare problem?